Learning Home Catalog Composer

 ψ=12i30231=(12i323).\langle\psi\vert = \frac{1-2i}{3} \langle 0\vert - \frac{2}{3} \langle 1\vert = \begin{pmatrix} \frac{1-2i}{3} & -\frac{2}{3} \end{pmatrix}.

-The reason we take the complex conjugate, in addition to the transpose, will become more clear in Lesson 3 when we discuss the inner product.
+The reason we take the complex conjugate, in addition to the transpose, will be made more clear in the Quantum circuits lesson when we discuss inner products.

 Quantum states of other systems